***2023 Recruiting – Now Accepting Applications***

 Do we get paid or reimbursed?

 There are no paid positions in WINSAR.
-For actual searches tasked by Province we may be reimbursed for travel expenses to and from the search site.
+For actual searches for our tasking agencies we may be reimbursed for travel expenses to and from the search site.

 Are we insured for injury?